Composition Scheme under GST is an alternative method of tax levy designed for small taxpayers.

 Earlier, the limit for turnover was Rs.
 20 lakhs, however same was extended to Rs.
 40 lakhs after the 32nd GST Council Meeting.

 Composition scheme in GST for Composite Taxpayers or small taxpayers is the sweet spot where multitude of Indian businesses thrives.
 It offers few advantages to the taxpayer namely:

 A business with annual turnover of Rs.
 1.5 crore is one with average monthly billing cycle of 1.5 – 2 lacs.
 This could be a small trader, grocery shop owner, mobile shop or a similar profile.
 To them, simplicity of procedures is the most important factor in attaching to a uniform taxation system.
 GST helps here by providing composite dealer with a quarterly filing system instead of monthly.
-They are required to file form GSTR 4, which is a quarterly filing form.
+They are required to file form GSTR 4 CMP 08, which is a quarterly filing form.
+And Annual Return GSTR 4 is to be filed for each financial year from FY 2019-20

 Thus, the taxpayer is free from the hassle of filing multiple forms every month and can focus his/her resources on the growth of the business.

 2. Lower Single GST Rate Liability